emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 You can use this Flourish three times per day.

+### Protection from Energy
+Abjuration, Spell\
+1 action\
+You create a shield around a creature to protect it from a type of elemental energy.
+Choose Acid, Cold, Fire, Lightning, Poison, or Thunder.
+The target gains resistance 20 to the damage type chosen for 1 hour.

+You can use this Flourish three times per day.

 ### Quaking Stomp
 Earth, Nature, Spell\
-2 actions.
+2 actions\
 You stomp the ground with such force that it creates a minor earthquake.
 Each creature within 30m of you must make a Might saving throw.
 On a failure, a target takes 5d12 Bludgeoning damage and is knocked prone.
-Objects and structures in the area takes the same amount of damage (no save).
+Objects and structures in the area takes damage as if they have critically failed their saving throw.

 You can use this Flourish three times per day.